by Chelsea Connor Posted Apr 22, 2019

 What is your history with Pine Cove?

 I came by myself from South Carolina all the way to East Texas in 2007 to work at the Shores as a counselor.
 The next summer was the Timbers opening summer, and I joined the squad as a Senior Counselor and Assistant Program Director.
 I did these roles again in ’09, then Program Director in 2010!
 I served on staff at a church in Tyler after that summer, but I remained connected to Pine Cove as the first ever Director Husband!
-My wife Hannah was the founding Director of Camp in the City, formerly known as Base Camps, and was in this role from 2009 – 2017.
+My wife Hannah was the founding Director of Pine Cove City, formerly known as Camp in the City or Base Camps, and was in this role from 2009 – 2017.

 Tell us about your family.
 How did you meet your wife?